“When it comes to the future, it’s easier to be negative than it is to be positive!” – #Futurist Jim Carroll

 Do I give up on them?
 Never!
 In fact, given the current state of U.S. politics – where I do most of my talks – I’ve started speaking to them honestly, up front, at the start, on the fact that they might not necessarily like the trends I’m going to cover – but they are going to have to deal within the reality it represents!

-Pessimists see a trend and see a thread – optimists see a trend and see an opportunity!
+Pessimists see a trend and see a threat – optimists see a trend and see an opportunity!